mlflow/mlflow/docs/source/llms/deployments/index.rst

 Embeddings
 ~~~~~~~~~~

-The standard parameters for completions routes with type ``llm/v1/embeddings`` are:
+The standard parameters for completions endpoints with type ``llm/v1/embeddings`` are:

 +-------------------------------+----------------+----------+---------------+-------------------------------------------------------+
 | Query Parameter               | Type           | Required | Default       | Description                                           |